 Command Parameters Description :DIAGnostic :UPGRade [:INITiate] Initiate a firmware upgrade.
-The PT2026 will disconnect from the USB bus and reconnect as a DFU (Device Firmware Upgrade) device, with the following alternate settings: CODE, DATA, CPLD and HWINFO.
+The PT2026 will disconnect from the USB bus and reconnect as a DFU (Device Firmware Upgrade) device, 2 with the following alternate settings: CODE, DATA, CPLD and HWINFO. :LOG[:DATA]?
+Read the debug log.
+Note: if the PT2026 detects an irrecoverable error, it attempts to write the debug log to non-volatile memory. (/yaffs/user/DebugLog.txt).